 The Reaper’s first mission was graded satisfactorily by the USAF’s quality assurance evaluators, but not further details of the missions were offered.

-General Atomics builds the MQ-9 and the R/MQ-1 series of ISR and strike aircraft for a variety of military, intelligence and federal agency customers.
+General Atomics builds the MQ-9 and the R/MQ-1 series of ISR and strike aircraft for a variety of military,

 |Liveleak on Facebook|